reiver/technology-executive-reading-list/README.md

 management or leadership; even if it is implicit and "unofficial".

-And while management and leadership are not the same things (desipte many managers inaccurately asserting that they are) engineering and management & leadership are different skills.
+And while management and leadership are not the same things (desipte many managers inaccurately asserting that they are) engineering & science and management & leadership are different skills.

 But those are skills that can be learnt.